-Elsewhere in the site I explore the most important implications of the meaning of the name revealed in Exodus 3:14, and give an account of how Exodus 3:14 and the name of God have been translated and interpreted in Christianity.
+Elsewhere in the site I explore the most important implications of the meaning of the name that is revealed in Exodus 3:14, and I give an account of how Exodus 3:14 and the name of God have been translated and interpreted in Christianity.
 The Files for Download page has the entire content of the website available for download.
-This content is added to and improved on an ongoing basis, with the most recent changes signaled in the Files for Download page.
+This content is added to and improved on an ongoing basis, with the most recent changes being signaled in the Files for Download page.

 Although what follows has been written to a high standard of scholarship, it has not been written with only scholars in mind.
 Its subject-matter is relevant to all who are engaged in serious theological exploration, and I believe that what follows will be of interest to all dedicated religious thinkers, irrespective of their religious affiliation or educational background.